bhaddacak/bhaddacak.github.io/_pages/cstpage.md

 title: "Chaṭṭha Saṅgāyana Tipiṭaka Restructured"
 permalink: /cstpage
 is_article: true
-date: 2023-11-19 12:00:00 +0700
+date: 2023-11-26 12:00:00 +0700
 ---

 - TOC
 {:toc}

-This will be the last addition here in this period before I continue writing `Pāli Platform 3`, and it is the hardest of all I have been doing so far.
 Unlike students of Buddhism in the past who had difficulty in finding Pāli texts to read, today we have several versions of them easily accessible via the Internet.
 The most complete collection is of the *Chaṭṭha Saṅgāyana Tipiṭaka* (CST), formerly known as [CSCD](https://www.tipitaka.org){:target="\_blank"} distributed by Vipassana Research Institute.
 This collection has been the main source of materials for many students of Buddhism and Pāli, including me.

 A better edited collection recently is of [SuttaCentral](https://suttacentral.net){:target="\_blank"}.
 Although this is not complete, it serves as a beginner-friendly source with a good coverage of English translations.
 Because of the fragmented data in this site plus its idiosyncracy, albeit well-organized, it is difficult to work with in some situations.